Urs4M4j0r/IntruderBait/README.md

 - Records login attempts to a log file.
 - Thread-safe handling of multiple connection attempts.
 - Easy to configure and deploy as a honeypot for SSH attacks.
+- Command line argument -p to select if the IP addresses of inbound connections should be recorded.

 ## Prerequisites